interest-protocol/interest-mvr/constant-product/README.md

 | 0          | Insufficient liquidity in the pool or one of the reserves is equal to zero. |
 | 1          | Attempted to calculate an output from a zero value input                    |

+## Changelog

+### Commit - 8d2da8a1c9ed2682e3f5a18dc8959879607db50b

+Deploys version 2 of the Constant product package to fix a critical error due to visibility of the error macro functions.

 ## Disclaimer

 This is provided on an "as is" and "as available" basis.